 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

 Savings claims are a common promotional tool.
-Marketers may wish to communicate the savings customers can make by using reference prices for individual products or services, such as “was £9.99”, or when promoting for a range, such as “up to 50% off children’s clothing”.
+Marketers may wish to communicate the savings customers can make by using reference prices for individual products or services, such as “was £9.99”, or when promoting for a range, “up to 50% off children’s clothing”.

-Marketers claiming that customers can make a saving must ensure that they do not mislead by falsely claiming a price advantage (rule 3.40).
+Marketers claiming that customers can make a saving must ensure they do not mislead by falsely claiming a price advantage (rule 3.40).

 Marketers should also consider the Chartered Trading Standards Institute (CTSI) Guidance For Traders on Pricing Practices when making saving claims.
 Discount and reference pricing principles: selling mattresses online may also be of relevance when considering reference pricing.